CCOMJHC/WIBL/UploadServer/README.md

 until they are one-day-old (i.e., `"max_age": 1`).
 All archived files younger than one-day-old will be retained (i.e., `"max_backups": 0,`), and archived log files will NOT be compressed (i.e., `"compress_rotated": false`).
 These configuration choices were chosen in harmony with the CloudWatch configuration described below.
-For more information on log file retention and rotation, see the [lumberjack docuemntation](https://github.com/natefinch/lumberjack?tab=readme-ov-file#cleaning-up-old-log-files).
+For more information on log file retention and rotation, see the [lumberjack documentation](https://github.com/natefinch/lumberjack?tab=readme-ov-file#cleaning-up-old-log-files).

 ###### AWS CloudWatch configuration and viewing
 To access the most up-to-date logging data, SSH into your EC2 instance and tail the console or access logs as described above.
-However, for longer term archiving and visualization of logs, WIBL upload-server is configured to automatically send longs to [AWS CloudWatch](https://docs.aws.amazon.com/cloudwatch/) using the [CloudWatch agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Agent-on-EC2-Instance.html).
+However, for longer term archiving and visualization of logs, WIBL upload-server is configured to automatically send logs to [AWS CloudWatch](https://docs.aws.amazon.com/cloudwatch/) using the [CloudWatch agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Agent-on-EC2-Instance.html).
 You can access your CloudWatch logs via the [AWS console](https://aws.amazon.com).